Evan Weinger: Professional

 In his first professional season in San Jose, Weinger played in 60 games and recorded 22 points while also spending time on their top-10 penalty killing unit.
 When the Barracuda qualified for the 2018 Calder Cup playoffs, he played in four games and tied the team lead in points with four.
 Following his rookie season, Weinger signed a one-year contract extension on May 28, 2019.

 During the shortened 2019–20 season, Weinger led the team in shorthanded goals and points-per-game, and finished second on the team in Plus–minus with +12.
 As a result of his second successful season, Weinger signed another contract extension to remain with the Barracuda.
 While the league was paused due to the COVID-19 pandemic, Weinger was loaned to the HC TPS in the Liiga.
 He played in nine games for the team, recording one goal, before returning to the AHL.
 On February 13, 2021, Weinger played in his 100th career AHL game.

+Following his fifth professional season in the AHL, Weinger halted his North American career in signing his first contract abroad by agreeing to a one-year contract with Austrian based club, the Vienna Capitals of the ICE Hockey League, on May 30, 2023.